Yushatak/ykOS/README.md

 ykOS - Yushatak's personal OS project

-All required tools are included and in relative paths accessed by the build.bat file.
+All required tools are included and in relative paths accessed by the build.bat file if you download the toolchain and run Windows.

 Build Notes:
 The version of dd used in the batch file is from